bsmth/content/files/en-us/web/svg/reference/attribute/end/index.md

 ---
-title: end
+title: SVG end attribute
+short-title: end
 slug: Web/SVG/Reference/Attribute/end
 page-type: svg-attribute
 spec-urls: https://svgwg.org/specs/animations/#EndAttribute
 sidebar: svgref
 ---

-The **`end`** attribute defines an end value for the animation that can constrain the active duration.
+The SVG **`end`** attribute defines an end value for the animation that can constrain the active duration.

 You can use this attribute with the following SVG elements: